reinvanleirsberghe/hackcamp.angular/README.md

       patchMatch full
     - Replace the redirection of the default routes by 'home'
-    - Protect 'home' routes i.e only authenticated user can access else we redirect to 'login' routes (Hint: CanActivateGuard)
+    - Protect 'home' routes i.e only authenticated user can access else we redirect to 'login' routes (Hint: CanActivate Guard)
   - Refractor HomeComponent to inject the picture CDN url using dependency injection
-  - Replace the api.service.ts by _api.service.ts
+  - Replace the api.service.ts by _api.service.ts ( remove underscore)
   - Implement all functions in api.service.ts using rxJS (!
-No global references)
+No global references).
+You have to use the new HttpClient provided in HttpClientModule
     - getMovies => call HTTP to '/movies'
     - getMovieById => call HTTP to '/movies/:id'
     - getOnlyMovies => call HTTP to '/movies'